 The CT Council on Environmental Quality published a terrific report in January, 2014 that makes it clear that your public lands are not protected.
 We strongly support the findings and recommendations in their report including the need for a constitutional amendment to better protect public lands, Preserved But Maybe Not: the Impermanence of State Conservation Lands.

-CFPA put together a Frequently Asked Questions (FAQ) paper on SJ 39 (originally introduced as SJ 6) that hopefully anticipates questions you may have.
+CFPA also put together a one-pager on SJ 35 that hopefully anticipates questions you may have.

 Who else supports this effort?